 Many youth end up returning to prison if not provided real opportunity for reform while there.
 Numbers among youth who participate in arts programs like ours in LA County detention camps compared to those who do not are staggering.

-We see the proven, measurable impact of providing arts education and mentorship to at-risk youth in the communities we work in every day.
+We see the proven, measurable impact of providing arts education and mentorship to youth in the communities we work in every day.
 Statistical outcomes of teen pregnancy, poverty, gang involvement and crime are reduced and replaced with positive cycles and community engagement.